synqs/synqs.github.io/content/project/entanglement/index.md

 ---
-title: Entanglement
+title: Entanglement detection
-summary: Harnessing quantum correlations
+summary: Certifying and quantifying entanglement in experimental data

 # Short title used in page links (if not set, defaults to title)
 title_short: Entanglement

 authors:
-- pruefer
-- strobel
-- schmied
-- lannig
-- strobel
-- gasenzer
 - gaerttner
+- stockdale
-- oberthaler
+- euler

 # Determines ordering of projects
 weight: 1